 Historians are curious.
 They investigate events and want to know more about them.
-This year you will be looking at events that took place from 1918 to the present day and how these events influenced modernday Australia.
+This year you will be looking at events that took place from 1918 to the present day and how these events influenced modern-day Australia.
 One of the major events that took place during this period is World War II.
 Since the end of the war, historians have been able develop a range of theories and conduct research to explain many aspects of the war.
-By carrying out their research, historians have been able to record and explain many characteristics of the war, including:
+By conducting historical inquiries into important world events such as World War II, historians help us to understand how many aspects of our past have shaped the modern world in which we live today.